Harsh3231qubit/word-representations/README.md

   * The colab file includes implementation of skip gram model in pytorch.
   * It also includes testing of model on a small synthetic dataset.
-  * My model worked ok but not good due to less no. of  dimensions and small data.
+  * My model worked ok but not so good due to less number of  dimensions and small data.